 The step cycle drives many parameters of the procedural pipeline.

-In the last example above.
-One timer is incremented at twice the speed of the other "double timed".
-This creates a "swimming" or pattern that we often see in walk cycles in other games.
+In the "Double Time" example above.
+One timer is incremented at twice the speed of the other.
+This creates a "swimming" ∞ pattern that we often see in walk cycles in other games.

 I like to track and store these as two separate variables: